 Even though citations are typically considered minor offenses, they can also include fines and a court date.
 Ignoring them can be a bad idea.
 Not paying the ticket can result in your registration being suspended, or you might have to pay additional fines.

-It’s much better to hire a traffic lawyer in Maryland like Morgan E. Leigh of Scrofano Law, who can handle the ticket on your behalf and protect your rights throughout the case.
+It’s much better to hire a traffic lawyer in Maryland like Paolo Gnocchi of Scrofano Law, who can handle the ticket on your behalf and protect your rights throughout the case.

 Are Speeding Cameras Legal?

 Yes, speed cameras in Maryland are legal.
 Aside from detecting speeding violations, speed cameras are used to detect violations such as running red lights, driving through toll booths without paying, and several other traffic violations.

 Maryland law allowing speed cameras in work zones became effective in 2009.
 At almost the same time, the Maryland Transportation Authority, the Maryland State Police, and the Maryland State Highway Administration began a pilot automated speed enforcement program called “Maryland Safe Zones.”

 The first idea of the pilot program was to use speed cameras within the limits of any work zone on expressways and controlled access highways.
 After a while, cameras were used in school zones too.

 In addition to these zones, cameras are also allowed in other specified areas designated by the law, including Rte 210 in Prince George’s County and certain residential areas in Montgomery County.

 Speed cameras automatically capture a vehicle’s photo when it drives more than 12 mph over the posted limit.
 The recorded photograph includes the date, time, and location of the speeding violation, as well as the vehicle speed and the license plates of the vehicle.

 A police officer will review the photograph taken by the speed camera and then identify the vehicle’s registered owner using the license plate number.
 After that, a speeding driver will receive their citations by mail, with a violation photograph and the vehicle’s speed.